 Vogel never received answers to those questions.

-Weikel wrote in his November 10, 1967 column, “The knowledge that police are watching him apparently is having some effect on the suspect.
+In his November 10, 1967 column, Weikel wrote, “The knowledge that police are watching him apparently is having some effect on the suspect.
 I understand that his lunch cocktails are increasing.
 At first, he had one drink, but now he is having three drinks with his lunch.”

 Unfortunately, Dr. Fred Leininger never cooperated with the police and worked in his veterinary practice until his retirement in 1995.
 Most people believe he killed the Bricca family.

-Some reports vary on this, but apparently, Leininger committed suicide in 2004 at the age of 74.
+Some reports vary on this, but apparently, Leininger committed suicide in 2004.
 It’s confusing because they also say his wife, Lynn, committed suicide with him, but their obituaries give different death dates.

 His obituary states Leininger died on February 23, 2004, while hers says she passed away months later on December 11, 2004.
 One report mentions only Leininger committed suicide.